donaldsonjw/flycheck-bigloo/README.md

    The list of bigloo error regexps to use

-* `flycheck-bigloo-standalone-command`

-   The flycheck command list used by the flycheck syntax checker bigloo-standalone.

-* `flycheck-bigloo-make-command`

-   The flycheck command list used by the flycheck syntax checker bigloo-make.

 ## Example Makefile Target

 `check-syntax: .afile
-	$(BIGLOO) -init ${CHK_SOURCES}`
+	$(BIGLOO) -syntax-check ${CHK_SOURCES}`

-The dependency on the .afile target guarantess that an appropriate .afile is created and all of the bigloo modules can be found.
+The dependency on the .afile target guarantees that an appropriate .afile is created and all of the bigloo modules can be found.